ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 are also common.
 Are 90 percent confidence intervals smaller or wider than 95 percent confidence intervals, and why is this the case?

 25-2.
-In â€œâ€? on pageÂ , we created test sets by bootstrapping and then applied the already trained model to compute the test set accuracy on each of these datasets.
+In â€œâ€? on page , we created test sets by bootstrapping and then applied the already trained model to compute the test set accuracy on each of these datasets.
 Can you think of a method or modification to obtain these test accuracies more efficiently?